APMG/APMPlayer/README.md

 APMPlayer
 =========

+**PLEASE NOTE: This library is deprecated and no longer supported.**

 A javascript media player framework developed to be a single, extensible media playback API for streaming and static audio content.

 Description